JackDaihanZhang/Linear-size-formulations-for-connected-planar-graph-partitioning-and-political-districting/README.md

 Generally, each run should pick from the following options:
 * state : {AL, AK, AZ, AR, CA, ... }
   * [See list of 2-letter codes](https://en.wikipedia.org/wiki/List_of_U.S._state_and_territory_abbreviations)
-* model : {Hess, Williams_flow}
+* model : {Hess, Williams}
   * Hess model uses binary variables x_ij that equal one when vertex i is assigned to the district rooted at vertex j
-  * Williams_flow employs a linear-size and compact formulation for partitioning a state to districts.
+  * Williams employs a linear-size and compact formulation for partitioning a state to districts.
 It uses flow to capture population balance and compactness,
 * num_district
-* level : {county, tract}
   * Either treat counties or census tracts as indivisible land units
-* heuristic : {true, false}
+* warm start : {true, false}
-  * If true, will use a heuristic MIP warm start obtained by employing [GerryChain](https://gerrychain.readthedocs.io/en/latest/)
+  * If true, will use a warm start obtained from Hess or Williams' model
-* heuristic_iter
-* RCI : {true, false}
-* max clique : {true, false}